brj129/Testing-Templates/README.md

 # Testing-Templates

-E
+Exploratory Charter Template

   Pull Request Name - NAME
   Pull Request Link - LINK
   Time — TIME/DATE
   Performed by - NAME OF TESTERS

-List of Test Steps from Developer
+*List of Test Steps from Developer*

-Major Areas of Application affected by Pull Request
+*Major Areas of Application affected by Pull Request*

-Actionetics
+1. Actionetics
-Email Deliverability
+2. Email Deliverability

-Issues Discovered as QA/Admin user
+*Issues Discovered as QA/Admin user*

-General overview of issue
+1. General overview of issue
+    a.
 Steps to reproduce
+    b.
 Link to video/screenshot

-Issues Discovered as non-Admin user
+*Issues Discovered as non-Admin user*

-General overview of issue
+1. General overview of issue
+    a.
 Steps to reproduce
+    b.
 Link to video/screenshot

-Usetraces that failed
+*Usetraces that failed*

-Name of Usetrace - LINK
+1. Name of Usetrace - LINK

-Blockers
+*Blockers*

-Notes And Follow Up
+*Notes And Follow Up*